egival/SQL_Employees_analysis/readme.md

 * Hiring: Number of employees hired on specific dates and number of senior-level employees hired after 1993.
 * Departments: Number of employees per department and average salary per department.

-The SQL queries are contained in a file named sql_employee_analysis.sql.
+The SQL queries are contained in a file named "Employees_queries.sql".

 **Technologies:**